Nashet/Prosperity-Wars/README.md

 Since I didn't find better game-like economy simulation,  I decided to try to make my own.

-So, main principles of that simulation:
+So, main principles of that simulation are:
 * free market agent based economy simulation (currently with one currency - gold)
 * no ridiculous x5 price limits ( except obvious 0.001 and 999), allowing realistic inflation
 * population consume goods not in fixed order but - at first cheap goods, then expensive